Assessments: If Things Go Wrong

 Short term illness (1 or 2 days) should not be considered as reason for late submission except where it impacts on a test or practical assessment.

 If you wish to appeal against a late submission of work decision, you should make the appeal to the relevant Year Manager, in writing, within seven days of the decision.

 Where the late submission of work decision is upheld by the Year Manager, you may make a final appeal to the Assistant Dean for the curriculum area concerned.

 You can appeal against an assessment decision by making a case to the Assessment Re-Appraisal Committee of the Academic Board.
 Information about the procedure for making an appeal appears at sections B (3) and (4) of the General Student Regulations.
 Please note that appeals may be made only on the grounds laid out in those sections.

 Fitness to Practise

 The UCB Fitness to Practise regulations apply to specific courses.
 These are designed to ensure that the expectations of standards laid down by professional bodies are maintained and vulnerable groups in society are protected.
 Students on courses subject to these requirements will have been made aware of the policy at a number of points and are to make themselves familiar with the relevant professional requirements laid out in the Code of Practice they must sign.
-More details are available from the Registry in Room 629 on the 6th floor of the Summer Row building.
+More details are available from the Academic Registry on the Third Floor of The Link.